unification-com/pac/README.md

 ## Data Sources

-The data used is currently sourced from the following.
+The data used in `src/daemon/apis` is currently sourced from the following.
 More will be added over time.

 - [Police Brutality](https://github.com/2020PB/police-brutality)
 - [Felon Encounters](https://docs.google.com/spreadsheets/d/1dKmaV_JiWcG8XBoRgP8b4e9Eopkpgt7FL7nyspvzAsE)